-Like the painter who falls in love with his subject, data modeling professionals tend to get emotionally attached to their work, but choosing the right data model for a given task means putting personal feelings
+Like the painter who falls in love with his subject, data modeling professionals tend to get emotionally attached to their work, but choosing the right data model for a given task means putting personal feelings aside, according to experts.

 IT industry insiders say the data modeler's reputation for being passionate and unyielding is understandable.
 After all, they put a great deal of time, effort and heart into the process of conceptualizing database queries, mapping out the relationships between data sources and bringing it all to life in a colorful visual representation.